genderkit/genderkit/_resources/violence.md

 The [Rape Crisis Scotland helpline](https://www.rapecrisisscotland.org.uk/help-helpline/) is for anyone, whatever their gender, who has been affected by sexual violence, no matter when or how it happened.
 They offer both phone and email support.

-The Galop [National LGBT Domestic Abuse Helpline](https://galop.org.uk/get-help/helplines/) supports LGBT people, their friends and families across the UK.
+The [GALOP Helpline](https://galop.org.uk/get-help/helplines/) supports LGBT people, their friends and families across the UK.
+The helpline is for LGBT+ people experiencing abuse or violence, such as hate crime, domestic abuse, sexual violence, so-called “conversion therapy” or any other kind of abuse.
 They operate a freephone telephone helpline service as well as online chat and email support.

 There is a 1-to-1 [LGBT* domestic violence support service](https://lgbt.foundation/domesticabuse) run by LGBT Foundation based in Manchester.